GTNewHorizons/Nuclear-Control/README.md

 # Terralization's forked version of Nuclear-Control

-### We removed the cape part of the mod since it caused an bug, but we also included some community fixes
+### We replaced the cape part of the mod since it caused an bug, original authors are on the list aswell as ours, but we also included some community fixes

 ## Fixes by